 Impact of Highly Connected People

-Through out our lives our paths cross the paths of many different people.
-While some people pass through others lives relatively unnoticed, there are those highly connected people that seem to impact every life that they cross.
+Through out our lives our paths cross the paths of many people.
+While some people pass through others lives relatively unnoticed, there are those highly connected people who seem to impact every life that they cross.

 Connections In Action

 Several days ago, I stopped for lunch at a fast food restaurant near my office.
 While I was eating, a man walked in who seemed to literally know everyone else in the restaurant.
 As I sat there observing all of these different interactions, I realized that we all know people like this.
 I was reminded of a joke once told to me by a friend in high school.